securesecrets/shade/contracts/liquidity_book/lb_pair/lb_pair.md

 }
 ```

+`BinResponse` is used multiple times across the responses

 After obtaining the database of all the bins, it's necessary to maintain and check the changes made in the reserves.
 This allows for updating specific bins instead of all 'heights'.

 ### Queries for Fetching heights at which Bins updated